-Whether it’s groceries or a meal the market caters for all.
+Whether it’s groceries or a meal, the market caters to all.

-First opened in 1934, it has grown from a dozen farmers carts to over 100 shops and restaurants.
+First opened in 1934, it has grown from a dozen farmer carts to over 100 shops and restaurants.

 The CBS Television building next door no doubt helps its success.

 Maybe you’ll bump into a TV personality during your visit.

 The Farmers Market is opened till 9pm weekdays, 8pm on Saturday, and 7pm on Sunday.

 The Grove is 57000 square feet of art deco architecture.